vanilla-react/core/client/src/features/README.md

-Features will contain stores, controller, services, apis, and even custom hooks.
-They should not have React components
+Features will contain:

+- stores
+- controller
+- services
+- apis
+- and even custom hooks

+Do not put react components here.